How Aspect works

 Use of a GPU

-For the Geodesic method, this tool is capable of delivering increased performance if you have certain GPU hardware installed on your system.
+For the geodesic method, this tool can deliver increased performance if you have certain GPU hardware installed on your system.
 See the GPU Processing with Spatial Analyst section for details on how this is supported, how to configure it, and how to enable it.

 References